zebrunner/reporting/docs/lifecycle.md

 # Lifecycle

-Schema below illustrates general test run flow that should be followed for new listeners implmentation:
+The schema below illustrates a general test run flow that should be followed to implement new listeners:
 <p align="center">
   <img width="700px" height="600px" src="../img/lifecycle.png">
 </p>

 ---

-### Step 1: Refresh token
+### Step 1: Refresh a token

 **POST: /zafira-ws/api/auth/refresh**